 5. Tomato wedges + fish sauce + frozen fish + pickled veggies + dill + chili

 This is an incredibly quick soup with so much flavour.
 We love to eat it with jasmine rice or vermicelli noodles – the broth is that flavourful.
-I encourage you to try it.
-It’s incredibly quick and easy with little clean up as it’s all in one pot!
+I encourage you to try it!
+It’s incredibly quick and easy with little cleanup as it’s all in one pot!
+Once you get use to creating this soup, you’ll have it ready in 10 minutes (trust me).

 Rating: 5 out of 5.